valensniyonkuru/3tier-project/README.md

     http://<alb_dns_output>
     ```

-    You should see: `"Hello from Terraform 3-Tier App"`
+    You should see: `"Hello WE STARTED Terraform AT AMALITECH !!"`

 6.  **Clean Up**:
     To destroy all resources: